 A Complete Guide to Flow for Reef Aquariums

 There are a variety of factors when determining the ideal saltwater aquarium flow.
-To start, Reef tanks have different flow needs than FOWLR tanks.
-Reef aquarium flow, or turnover, is also highly dependent on the type of coral you are keeping, for example, SPS coral require significantly higher flow to thrive, than LPS or soft corals.
+To start, reef tanks have different flow needs than FOWLR tanks.
+Reef tank flow, is also highly dependent on the type of coral you are keeping.
+For example, SPS coral require significantly higher flow to thrive, where LPS or soft corals typically need the flow to be much lower.
 Additionally there are different types of flow, including direct, gyre and turbulent flows.
 These can lead you to decide which powerhead or wavemaker is best for your tank.

 If you want to understand more about how flow in your reef tank is important, check out this video from Marine Depot.

-What is the Minimum Turnover Rate for Saltwater Aquariums
+What is the Minimum Turnover or Flow Rate for Saltwater Aquariums

-Though you may be able to get away with 10 times turnover, I strongly encourage you to aim for 20 times turnover.
+While you may be able to get away with 10 times turnover, I strongly encourage you to aim for 20 times turnover or more.
 Aiming for the higher end of the "minimum" or "low" flow rates gives you a safety net in the case of equipment failure.
 Other considerations include obstacles such as rocks or decorations in the way of the water flow, or even just in case of too many fish leading to larger amounts of gas exchange needed.
 Just don't get too carried away.
 If the flow is so high that the fish can't swim, it's too much.

-This all sounds great, but like many other areas in the saltwater aquarium hobby, there are some exceptions.
-Specialty tanks, like jellyfish or seahorse tanks will need less flow, closer to the 5 to 10 times turnover.
-The low flow requirements is because these fish are poor swimmers and high flow will lead to injury or death of the fish.
-Other fish that are more common, such as puffer fish, are also poor swimmers, but they can handle well over 10 times turnover.
+Like many other areas in the saltwater aquarium hobby, there are some exceptions.
+Specialty tanks, like jellyfish or seahorse tanks will need less flow, closer to the 5 times turnover.
+The low flow rate is because these fish are poor swimmers and high flow will lead to injury or death.
 With poor swimming fish, I suggest that you do some research and determine what flow is best for the fish.
 Remember that longer tanks will also have less flow in the center than directly in front of the wavemaker, meaning you may be able to have the best of both worlds.

-Reef aquariums have additional gas exchange, nutrient transport and other flow related needs.
+Reef tanks have additional gas exchange, nutrient transport and other flow related needs.
 These needs strongly depend on the types of corals you want to keep in your reef tank.
-Proper flow is one of the most important components, besides lighting, to success or failure when keeping coral, especially SPS and LPS.
-This is because soft corals (softies), Large Polyp Stony (LPS) corals, and Small Polyp Stony (SPS) corals all have different water flow needs.
+Proper flow is one of the most important components, along with lighting, to success or failure when keeping coral, especially SPS and LPS coral.

 Flow Rate for LPS and Soft Corals